What Causes Damp in Bedrooms?

 As well as cold air, warm air is another contributor to moisture.
 So, the temperature of the air inside your home and any impermeable surfaces will increase the amount of condensation inside your home.

-If you live in a house that is under heated, you may experience higher levels of condensation.
+If you live in a house that is under heat, you may experience higher levels of condensation.
 As well as this, dramatic increases in temperature can also increase condensation levels.
 This is why it is so important to consistently heat your home to increase the average surface temperature.

 Poor Ventilation